 Recovery is an ongoing process of change through which individuals improve their health and wellness, live a self-directed life, and strive to reach their full potential.
 Recovery looks and feels different for everyone, but it is possible for everyone.

-What does recovery from a mental health and/or substance use concern feel like?
+What does recovery from mental health and substance use concerns feel like?
 Check out this fact sheet from Mental Health America.
-(PDF, 3.3 MB)
+(PDF)

 Find Recovery Supports

 In life-threatening situations, call 911.

 September is Recovery Month

 Join the Wisconsin Department of Health Services and Wisconsin Voices for Recovery for a celebration recognizing individuals in recovery and the professionals who help individuals achieve wellness.

 Saturday, September 22, 2018